Mount Senario College: Early history

 The fine arts campus was located a half mile east of the main campus, on the corner of Wisconsin Highway 27 and College Avenue, and consisted of one building.
 It had originally been erected in 1959 for Our Lady of Sorrows High School, which eventually became Servite High.
 When that facility closed in 1967, the building became the Fine Arts Center for Mount Senario College.
 This building housed MSC's music and art programs.
 The college used the gymnasium as a multi-functional space for basketball games, concerts and other large public gatherings.

 Later history

 Mount Senario closed on August 31, 2002 as a result of financial trouble.
-The college had been in poor financial health that was exacerbated by mismanagement and corruption involving school president Norman Stewart that ultimately led to the school's closing.
+The college had been in poor financial health that was exacerbated by mismanagement and corruption involving school president Norman Stewart.
+This ultimately led to the school's closing.
 The city of Ladysmith offered some financial assistance (purchasing the athletic fields); however, it was not enough to save "The Mount".

-Official student transcripts became the responsibility of the State of Wisconsin Educational Approval Board in August 2003 by court action.
+By court action, official student transcripts became the responsibility of the State of Wisconsin Educational Approval Board in August 2003.
 The transcript responsibility was transferred in December 2005 to The Wisconsin Association of Independent Colleges and Universities.